Day 1 - Practice Plan

 4. Ready Position

-5. Moves to ‘Stretch’ Position AFTER the ball is in the air (to confirm the throw is accurate, Before committing feet)
+5. Moves to ‘Stretch’ Position, if necessary, After the ball is in the air (confirm the throw is accurate, Before committing feet)

 Throwing Action